Big Thicket: Ecosystems

 Sandylands (aka: arid oak-farkleberry sandylands; sand ridge savanna; sandhill pine forests; arid sandylands): Sandylands resemble and have much in common with upland forest, with open grassy areas and widely spaced trees.
 However, the fundamental difference lies in the soils.
 These areas reside on deep sand dunes deposited by ancient seas and rivers.
-In contrast to the uplands where a few feet of coarse sand sits on a hardpan stratum, sandylands sit on layers of fine sand with thin layers of silicious silt that can be over a hundred feet deep, with little clay and low fertility.
+In contrast to the uplands where a few feet of coarse sand sits on a hardpan stratum, sandylands sit on layers of fine sand with thin layers of siliceous silt that can be over a hundred feet deep, with little clay and low fertility.
 Although these areas receive the same rainfall as the rest of the region, water drains quickly in the deep sand which dries in the sun leaving an arid surface.
 The ground cover can be meager in places with sparse grasses, lichen, or even exposed sand in some spots.
 Plants adapted to arid environments like Louisiana yucca (Yucca louisianensis) and prairie prickly pear (Opuntia macrorhiza) are conspicuous indicators of sandylands in the humid Big Thicket climate.
 Although found throughout the region, some of the largest and best examples are in the vicinity of the Neches River and Village Creek.
 In the more arid sites bluejack oak (Quercus incana), sand post oak (Quercus margaretta), north blackjack oak (Quercus marilandica), post oak (Quercus stellata), black hickory (Carya texana), and mockernut hickory (Carya tomentosa) are dominant hardwoods.
 With increasing moisture levels longleaf pine (Pinus palustris) and loblolly pine (Pinus taeda) emerge over the oaks.
 Longleaf pine is characteristic of sandylands, but not always dominant.
 Farkleberry (Vaccinium arboreum) is the dominant shrub in the understory.
 Several rare wildflowers with limited distributions in Texas can be found in this environment; examples include Oklahoma prairie clover (Petalostemum griseum), Carolina vervain (Stylodon carneus = Verbena carnea), Hooker palafoxia (Palafoxia hookeriana), green-thread (Thelesperma flavodiscum), and trailing phlox (Phlox nivalis texensis) which is also an endangered species.
 Like the uplands, periodic wildfires are essential to keeping the understory open and preserving this ecosystem.
 These areas are said to have been preferred habitation sites for the nomadic Atakapa-Ishak people in Pre-Columbian times.